mattermost/docs/doc/installation/deployment.md

 Mappings between chart versions and GitLab versions can be found [here](./version-mappings.md)

-Instructions for installing a development branch rather than a tagged release can be found [here](../development/deploy.md).
+Instructions for installing a development branch rather than a tagged release can be found in the [developer deploy documentation](../development/deploy.md).

 #### GitLab operator (experimental)